gpiozero/gpiozero/docs/migrating_from_rpigpio.rst

 pin used, at the end of the script.
 Manual cleanup is possible by use of the :meth:`Device.close` method on the device.

-Read more in the relevant FAQ: :ref:`gpio-cleanup`.
+Read more in the relevant FAQ: :ref:`gpio-cleanup`

 Pi Information
 ==============